anjali-hole/AI-Diagnosis-Research/README.md

 ## 📄 License

 This repository is licensed under the MIT License.
-See the [LICENSE](#MIT-License) file for more information.

 ### MIT License
 MIT License